-The way to read the retention report chart for the day 3 column would be Y% or Y number of users (based on units chosen) performed the event 3 or more days after receiving the Canvas on day Z.
+The way to read the retention report chart for a day 3 column would be Y% or Y number of users (based on units chosen) performed the event 3 or more days after receiving the Canvas on day Z.

 As another example, referring to the table above, on March 25th, a total of 38 users performed the retention event.
-Day 0 retention was 68.42%, meaning that 68.42% of users performed the retention event 0 or more days (on Day 0 or later) after receiving the Canvas.
-Day 7 retention was 57.89%, meaning 57.89% of users performed the event 7 or more days (on Day 7 or later) after receiving the Canvas.
+Day 0 retention was 68.42%, meaning that 68.42% of users performed the retention event 0 or more days (on Day 0 or later) after entering the Canvas.
+Day 7 retention was 57.89%, meaning 57.89% of users performed the event 7 or more days (on Day 7 or later) after entering the Canvas.